yaphott/grammatica/docs/source/api_reference/group/or_.rst

-.. _api.or:
+.. _api.group.or_:

 ==========
 Or objects
 ==========
-.. currentmodule:: grammatica.grammar
+.. currentmodule:: grammatica.grammar.group

 Constructor
 -----------
 .. autosummary::
-   :toctree: api/
+   :toctree: ../api/group/

    Or